 One of the delights of Huntsville is seeing the history of the Tennessee Valley.
 The Burritt Museum offers not only the best view in Huntsville but several log cabins and animals demonstrating how people lived in the second half of the 1800's.

 Since the Alabama Constitution was signed in Huntsville in 1819, it is only fitting that a whole village has sprung up to depict the life of Huntsville during the early 1800's.
 EarlyWorks Children Museum, Historic Huntsville Depot, and the Humphrey-Rodgers House are all located downtown and make up the EarlyWorks Museum Complex.

-Maria Howard Weeden was known worldwide for her paintings of black people.
-Her drawings were used for the costumes for slaves in "Gone With the Wind."
-Her Federal-style home is one of the oldest in Huntsville.
+Maria Howard Weeden was known worldwide for her historic paintings of black people.
+Her drawings were used for the costumes for slaves in "Gone With the Wind" and her Federal-style home is one of the oldest in Huntsville.

-This attraction should really be further up the list.
-The only reason it isn't is that it is located in Hanceville, over an hour away from Huntsville, the Shrine of the Most Blessed Sacrament is certainly worth the trip and a must for anyone near Alabama.
+Located in Hanceville, over an hour away from Huntsville, the Shrine of the Most Blessed Sacrament is certainly worth the trip and a must for anyone near Alabama.
 Mother Angelica has built a magnificent shrine of gold, marble, and cedar in honor of Jesus.

 So much has been written about Helen Keller, born in Tuscumbia, Alabama.
 It is awe-inspiring to go in June and July and see "The Miracle Worker" performed in the backyard of the house where the famous story actually took place.

 The Ave Maria Grotto near Cullman, Alabama is the ingenious work of Benedictine Monk Brother Joseph Zoetti.
 The amazingly accurate architectural miniatures of shrines throughout the world are set in a beautiful Alabama hillside.
 Expect to spend the whole day and take a picnic lunch.
-Don't try to do the Shrine on the same day--it's too much to pack in at once.
+Don't try to do the Shrine on the same day—it's too much to pack in at once.